Blog

 While onsite casting can sometimes appear more cost-effective at the outset, the true cost often becomes clearer over the duration of the project.
 Labour-intensive processes, weather-related delays, inconsistencies in mix or workmanship, and the potential for rework all add to the overall expenditure.
 Extended programme durations also increase site overheads and preliminaries.

 Offsite precast provides a more predictable cost profile.
 Faster installation reduces labour requirements, while shorter programmes help minimise site-related costs.
-The consistency of production, combined with rigorous quality control and testing, significantly reduces the risk of defects, helping to avoid costly rework and delays.
+The consistency of production, combined with rigorous quality control and testing, can help reduce the risk of defects, helping to avoid costly rework and delays.

 A more efficient site environment